Welcome to MENPS!

 In your child’s school bag:

 - lunch and a water bottle.
 Get your child to help you pack their lunchbox.
 Talk about what is for morning tea and what is for lunch.
-We encourage healthy, balanced lunches (no lollies please)
+We encourage healthy, balanced lunches (no lollies please) with as little litter as possible.

 - the items from the stationery list for your child's year level